Details

 - All medals come with prayer

 .
-Please note: This Necklace its handmade by hands that love to create and use their work to inspire people.
+Please note: This Necklace is handmade by hands that love to create and use their work to inspire people.

-Please not that handmade products can may vary slightly in appearance.
-I think that it is great because make it uniques and i hope that you feel the same.
+Please not that handmade products may vary slightly in appearance.
+I think that it is great because it makes it unique and I hope that you feel the same.

 .
 The charms are not waterproof.